 Once again though, I felt nothing.
 No need to reply or defend myself.
 No need to be sad.
 Just nothing.
 I do though, feel sad for him.
 Whatever it is he is going through he is clearly in need for some help.
 I’m just not the person to give it to him.

-By the way, the icing on the cake (or why so many of you are wondering how I could possibly be so mean)… We were 12 and 13 when this ‘relationship’ took place.
-Junior High, people, over a decade ago!
+By the way, the icing on the cake (or why so many of you are wondering how I could possibly be so mean)… We were 12 and 13 when this ‘relationship’ took place. junior high school, people, over a decade ago!

-So my answer (and one of my many trademarked sayings), build a bridge – and get over it.
+So my answer to him (and one of my many trademarked sayings) is, “build a bridge – and get over it.”

-Chicken salad is the closest thing I can think of as far as devilish food goes.
-It is so good but it can’t possibly be good for you all slathered in mayo.
-I dress my chicken salad light and pack it with extras but really, it can’t be good for you.
+Curry chicken salad is the closest thing I can think of as far as devilish food goes.
+It is so good but it can’t possibly be good for you, all slathered in mayo.
+I dress my curry chicken salad light and pack it with extras, but really, it can’t be good for you.